‘Attack On Titan: Escape From Certain Death’ 3DS Game Delayed To Improve Quality

 The primary goal of for the players of Attack On Titan: Escape From Certain Death is overcoming the difficulties and regrouping with the Elite Survey Corps without losing mental balance and not getting eaten by the Titans.
 Although the game may appear action oriented, the developers have infused a lot of adventure and decision making within the latest AOT game that steers the gameplay according to the choices the player makes.

 The current year is quite important for Attack On Titan.
-Anime based on the immensely popular franchise will have its season 2 soon.
+Anime based on the immensely popular franchise will have its Season 2 soon.

 [Featured Image by Hajime Isayama/Attack On Titan/Kodansha]